janainedepaula/matching-islands/README.md

 - os, pathlib: Directory and file handling.
 - collections: Auxiliary data structures.

+# ---------
+# Optional analysis: Louvain clustering
+- For large datasets (high number of strains and islands), network visualization and interpretation can become challenging.
+To address this, match-islands can be complemented with an optional, independent script that applies Louvain community detection to the similarity network.
+The Louvain algorithm detects communities based on global connectivity patterns, making it particularly suitable for genomic island similarity networks where similarity relationships are not necessarily transitive.
+- Note: This step is not required for running match_islands.py, but is recommended when working with dense or highly connected networks.

+# Louvain clustering - Purpose
+- Identify clusters (communities) of highly related islands.
+- Reduce visual complexity in Cytoscape (colored by cluster).
+- Facilitate interpretation of large similarity networks.

+# Louvain clustering - Input and Outputs
+- Input:"renamed_cytoscape_network_classified.csv"
+- Output files:
+   - "nodes_with_clusters.csv": list of nodes with assigned Louvain clusters.
+   - "edges_for_cytoscape.csv": edge table ready for Cytoscape import.

 # Status
 🚧 Active development.
 The pipeline is stable but may evolve as new analyses are incorporated.